Dicklesworthstone/visual_astar_python/README.md

 ### Advanced Implementation Features

-This project's implementation of A\* goes beyond standard features, incorporating advanced techniques to enhance performance and versatility:
+This project's implementation of A\* goes beyond standard features, incorporating advanced techniques to enhance performance and versatility.
+Most of the credit for these goes to Andrew Kravchuck, who wrote the Lisp implementation this is based on:

 1. **Smart Organization**: The algorithm uses a priority queue to manage paths, ensuring that the most promising paths are explored first.
 This efficient data structure reduces the time spent evaluating less optimal paths.